Join our Undergraduate Open Day – 23 & 24 June

 • Combine cutting edge with heritage

-We pride ourselves on our commitment to offering you the most modern methods in teaching and learning, supported by cutting-edge facilities.
+We pride ourselves on our commitment to offering you the most modern methods in teaching and learning, supported by cutting-edge facilities and technology-enhanced learning.
 Our innovative skills-based curriculum include new experiments designed by our own research groups and external industry collaborators turning you into top-quality practical chemists.
 You can rely on our pedigree, at the forefront of chemistry teaching and research for over 100 years.
 Along the way we’ve produced several Nobel Prize winners, so set your sights high and the possibilities are endless…

 • Extra-curricular activities